 What Do Barn Swallows Eat?

 Barn swallows are insectivores, targeting ants, aphids, bees, beetles, butterflies, flies, mosquitoes, moths, grasshoppers, and a number of other common pests.
+Even lovebugs are for dinner but due to their acidic taste, they’re not a barn swallow’s favorite.
 When a larger pest is available, they’ll target that before going after smaller prey.